alfiedotwtf/AABillFAQ/README.md

 * [https://github.com/alfiedotwtf/AABillFAQ/issues/new](https://github.com/alfiedotwtf/AABillFAQ/issues/new)

-And if you're uncomfortable asking a question publicly, feel free to email me at ([alfie@alfie.wtf](mailto:alfie@alfie.wtf)), Signal (+61 400 777 227), or Twitter DM ([alfiedotwtf](https://twitter.com/alfiedotwtf/)).
+And if you are uncomfortable asking a question publicly, feel free to email me at ([alfie@alfie.wtf](mailto:alfie@alfie.wtf)), Signal (+61 400 777 227), or Twitter DM ([alfiedotwtf](https://twitter.com/alfiedotwtf/)).

 My PGP key is included in this repo.